| |

 Painting Rocks has Become Trendy.

 Because of The Kindness Rocks Project, rock painting has become trendy!
-The kindness rocks project is so inspiring!
+The Kindness Rocks project is so inspiring!

 Using our creativity can change lives!

-What is The Kindness Rocks Project?
+The Kindness Rocks Project?

-The Kindness rocks project is a trend where people, commonly children, paint rocks of all shapes and sizes, leaving them in public places for others to find and collect.
+The Kindness Rocks Project is a trend where people, commonly children, paint rocks of all shapes and sizes, leaving them in public places for others to find and collect.

 The trend originated in the U.S. and has spread to the U.K., Australia, New Zealand, and other countries.

 Here’s a video on how to plant a kindness inspiration garden.
-You can join the kindness rock project here.
+You can join The Kindness Rock project here.

 Rock Painting Supplies: